Shohei Ohtani: Japan's baseball phenomenon – DW – 03/22/2023

 He batted successfully in his debut during the 2018 season and helped pitch his team to a win two days later.
 At season's end he was named the American League Rookie of the Year.
 Three years later, in 2021, he was named the American League's Most Valuable Player.
 He had become better than Americans — Latin Americans too — at what they consider their own game.

-Back home, where Japan faces uncertainty on many fronts including the economy, politics and culture, as well as from its giant Asian rival, China, Ohtani may well be the antidote.
-Japanese media follow him every game in the US, and media consumers back home eat up all things "Showtime".
+Back home, Japanese media follow Ohtani every game in the US, and media consumers back home eat up all things "Showtime."

 "I suppose the idolization of Ohtani in Japan reflects its own inferiority complex vis a vis the fatherland of baseball that is the U.S.," said Koichi Nakano, who teaches politics and culture in Tokyo at Sophia University.